-This handy guide shows you where the best seat in the house will be throughout the year, to make the most of this breath taking spectacle, showcasing the largest movement of mammals on Earth.
+This handy guide shows you where the best seat in the house will be throughout the year, to make the most of this breathtaking spectacle, showcasing the largest movement of mammals on Earth.

 Baby Bonanza: January - February

 The wildebeest start their year in the south of the Serengeti National Park in an area called Ndutu.
 It is here that you can witness a birthing event like no other.
 Collecting within the centre of a herd, female wildebeests tend to give birth in the same 2-3 week period.
 This behaviour of calving en masse gives an individual calf a higher chance of surviving its first few weeks.
-This is one of the few times of year the wildebeest remain in one place.
-It is a great opportunity to see the herd all together and to take advantage of the excellent game-viewing in the area, including the birth of zebra calves that also tend to follow the wildebeest’s movements.
+This is one of the few times of year that the wildebeest remain in one place.
+It is a great opportunity to see the herd all together and to take advantage of the excellent game viewing in the area, including the birth of zebra calves that also tend to follow the wildebeests' movements.

 The Emerald Season: March - May

-During these months, the Serengeti is at its most green and abundant and the wildebeest move north towards the centre of the Serengeti and settle before heading northwest to start their great migration.
+During these months, the Serengeti is at its most green and abundant.
+At this time, the wildebeest move north towards the centre of the Serengeti and settle before heading northwest to start their great migration.
 The seasonal rain means the grazing is plentiful, allowing calves to grow stronger before their big journey.
 The herd separates and spreads, making the most of the food available to them.
 In May time, the herd begins to form the long characteristic marching columns of the migration as they make their way north.
 This is a fantastic time of year to explore the Big 5 reserve; view awesome game whilst enjoying the quieter and less expensive off-peak season!

 Conquering the Western Corridor: June – July

 With the rainy season over, the wildebeest head northwest in search of new grazing areas, moving together as a herd, using their ‘rocking-horse’ running stance they reach speeds of up to 40mph.
-This is a brilliant time to watch the famous river-crossings as the herd begins to attempt to reach the opposite bank of the notorious Grumeti River, offering a good opportunity to catch a glimpse of the giant Nile crocodiles that take advantage of the influx of prey.
+This is a brilliant time to watch the famous river crossings as the herd begins to attempt to reach the opposite bank of the notorious Grumeti River, offering a good opportunity to catch a glimpse of the giant Nile crocodiles that take advantage of the influx of prey.